0xh4il3x/Network-Sniffer/docs/README.md

 🔹 Open this file in Wireshark for deeper analysis.

-3️⃣ Live Web Dashboard
-📌 Captured packets are displayed in real-time in a web browser.
-💡 Uses Flask and WebSockets for instant updates.

 4️⃣ GeoIP Lookup
 Detects the city and country of public IP addresses:

 TCP Packet: 192.168.1.10 (Addis Ababa, Ethiopia) -> 8.8.8.8 | Src Port: 53421, Dst Port: 443

 5️⃣ Unit Tests
-Run tests to verify functionality: pytest tests/
+Run tests to verify functionality:

+pytest tests/
 📌 Dependencies
 All required Python libraries are listed in requirements.txt: